 Should you get STD tested in a monogamous relationship?

 Yes!
-The Centers for Disease Control and Prevention (CDC) recommends that if you're in a long-term relationship, you should get tested for STIs at least once a year.
+The CDC recommends that if you're in a long-term relationship, you should get tested for STIs at least once a year.

 Although it can limit your risk, being in an exclusive relationship doesn't exclude you from contracting an STI — and don't worry, it doesn't necessarily mean that your partner cheated on you.

 You or your partner may have had a previously undiagnosed and untreated STI before starting the relationship.
-Some STIs can lay dormant and only start showing symptoms months — or years — later.
+Some STIs can lie dormant and only start showing symptoms months (or years) later.

 How do I talk with my partner about STD testing?

 Talking about STI testing can seem unsexy, unnecessary, and, at times, even accusatory.
-But it's a way to look after each other's health, relationship, and sex life.
+But it's a way to look after each other's health, sex life, and relationship.

 It’s a thorny topic of conversation, but it’s not worth risking your health to avoid some awkwardness.
 Remind your partner that getting tested isn't a sign of mistrust but rather a sign that you're looking after your well-being.
 You can have an STI for years without knowing it, and getting tested is the only way to know for sure if you've contracted one.